Why Do I Moan In My Sleep When I'm Sick? - The Science Behind Sleep Moaning When You're Ill

 Have you ever woken up in the middle of the night to find yourself moaning in your sleep when you’re ill?
 If so, you may be wondering why this happens even if you use best weighted blankets for adults and how heavy should my weighted blanket be?
 It turns out there is a science behind why do I moan in my sleep when I'm sick, and in this blog post we’ll explore what causes this behavior and the potential benefits it can have for those who are ill.

-What is Sleep Moaning?
+What is Nocturnal Groaning?

 Although sleep moaning can be alarming for both the individual experiencing it and their bed partner, it is generally harmless and not associated with any significant health risks.
 However, it is important to note that sleep moaning can be a symptom of an underlying sleep disorder or health condition, particularly when it occurs in conjunction with other sleep-related issues.